dan2380/CBIR_App/README.md

-# CBIR_App
+# CBIR app
-Content-Based Image Retrieval- sorts based on colors, shapes, textures
+Simple Content-Based Image Retrieval system (CBIR) using the intensity method and color-code method with the Manhattan Distance formula.